-I wish I knew who first thought of this great approach for having students paint in his style.
-It’s basically working backwards, as in painting a wavy grid first and then designing buildings on top afterwards.
+I wish I knew who first thought of this great approach for having students paint in Ton Schulton’s style.
+It’s basically working backwards, as in painting a background first and then designing buildings on top afterwards.

 My favorite media for this would have to be the tray watercolor paints for the background, and black cake tempera paint (with a thin brush) for all the building designs on top.
 You get a very painterly look by drawing with a brush, and the black cake tempera paints can make very opaque lines if you take care to not add too much water.